Alexander-Heinz/alexander-heinz.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-After finishing my M.Sc. in Psychology from the University of Innsbruck, I am now pursuing another M.Sc. in Behavioral Data Science at the University of Amsterdam.
+After graduating with a B.Sc. and M.Sc. in Psychology at the University of Innsbruck, I am now pursuing another M.Sc. in Behavioral Data Science at the University of Amsterdam, which will be finished in Summer 2021.

 My passions lie in the areas of psychology (esp.
-Cognition & Consciousness, Memory, Emotions) and Data Science (esp.
+Memory, Cognition & Consciousness) and Data Science (esp.
 Natural Language Processing, ML/AI and Visualization).

-I have practical experience both in academia (tutoring & research, co-authoring papers) and industry (internships at two different companies).
+I have practical and demonstratable experience both in academia (tutoring & research, co-authoring papers) and industry (internships at two different companies).
 In my free time I enjoy working on private projects.
+I also enjoy doing sports (especially all kinds of boardsports) and play the piano.

 Feel free to contact me for collabs and networking!
+You'll find me on LinkedIn below my portrait!

+Alex